ChaimEvans/Supervisor_WebUI/readme.md

 # Supervisor_WebUI
-A webui application for Supervisor
+A webui application for Supervisor to multiple supervisor servers

 ## Build
 ```shell